mlcommons/ck/README.md

 Collective Knowledge is a small, portable and customizable research platform to
 * share artifacts (programs, benchmarks, data sets, tools, predictive models, etc) as reusable and indexable Python components with unified JSON API and meta information;
-* quickly prototype experimental workflows (such as multi-objective autotuning) from shared components;
+* quickly prototype experimental workflows from shared components (such as multi-objective OpenCL,CUDA,MPI,OpenMP and compiler flag autotuning);
-* enable co-existence of multiple versions of a given tool or library;
+* let researchers install, use and select  multiple versions of a given tool or library;
 * let researchers reuse the latest environment for experiments (rather than using quickly outdated virtual images);
+* let researchers transparently use both Python 2.x and 3.x;
-* automate and reproduce experiments;
+* automate and reproduce experiments
 * crowdsource experiments using CK JSON-based web service;
 * apply predictive analytics via unified JSON API (scikit-learn, R, etc);
 * enable reproducible and interactive articles.